 - Decision making teams – Most complex of all, a decision making team is a team set up to work with the leader to make a small number of critical decisions that are most consequential to the enterprise, and to reach agreement together about the best way to proceed.
 This is not leadership by committee, or for the purpose of doing the work of individuals in their own areas of responsibility.
 It is a collaborative process which expresses the unique value add of this team coming together, leveraging the capacity of collaboration to make wise, informed decisions in the face of complexity.
 To lead a decision-making team effectively, it is critical to articulate a compelling purpose for why this team as a team need to make these key decisions together.
 Such teams also need the right people (especially people with real collaborative skills), with the right norms and work practices that enable both debate and synthesis, and resources such as key data, synthesized in a way they can use, to do the work.
 Hence the special need for a thoroughly well designed team.
 Without these design features, we have seen, leadership teams trying to make decisions together devolve into turf battles, who are unable to resolve differences, and often fail to make decisions as a leadership team…with the result that some smaller cadre of leaders around the CEO make the call behind closed doors.
 And without an understanding of how these design features—the situation—shape leader behaviour, CEOs and team members often resort to blaming the individuals.
 “They just can’t work as a team.”

 So as leaders face into these VUCA times and try to lead their teams, organisations, and communities through the chaos and uncertainty driven by COVID 19 and its unpredictable path, they will do well to take a step back and ensure that they have built a real leadership team.
 Do you want the best out of your leaders right now?
 Ask yourself: Have you intentionally put in place a design that creates a context that elicits the best from them?
+Have you used the 60/30/10 rule when setting up your team for success?
 It may feel counter intuitive for leaders to stop and reflect on the design of their teams when there is so much pressure in the organisation and community to deal with the urgent.
 But by attending to the environment you create for your leaders, you can ‘liberate the greatest amount of energy in his/her community/organisation (Follet pg 414).

 Jones, E.E., & Nisbett, R.E.
 (1972).
 The actor and the observer: Divergent perspectives on the causes of behavior.
 Attribution: Perceiving the causes of behavior.